 One of my friends is a landlord and he was able to explain this to me in a lot more detail.
 He said that landlords have a large number of outgoings such as landlord insurance, and so they are often hesitant to take a gamble.
 It turns out that the insurance your landlord might need is essential as, without it, you are putting yourself at risk.

-Landlord insurance policies typically cover the building and property, but they can also expand to liability coverage that can cover some legal fees.
+Landlord insurance policies typically cover the building and property, but they can also expand to liability coverage that can cover some legal fees if you need a lawyer for landlords.
 There is also income loss protection if a landlord is unable to rent out a room or building if it becomes uninhabitable for a certain amount of time.
 To learn more about landlord insurance, go to simplyinsurance.com.

 What are you afraid of?